openbohemians/fhs2/README.md

       tom/
       mary/

-However, in order to maintain backward compatibility however, we cannot use `etc` in this manner because too many applications are preset to use `etc` and would thus not be able to utilize `/etc/all` in its place.
+Unfortunately, in order to maintain backward compatibility, we cannot use `etc` in this manner because too many applications are preset to use `etc` and would thus not be able to utilize `/etc/all` in its place.
 So we have to use a different directory, in the case of `etc` will be caledl `ctrl`, and symlink `ln -s /ctrl/all /etc`.

-Similarly, we must do the same with `var`, which is mapped to `/data/all`.
+Similarly, we must do the same with `var`, which is mapped to `data`.

 So we have: